build-server-protocol/build-server-protocol/docs/bsp.md

 On the server side, [bloop](https://github.com/scalacenter/bloop) is the first server to implement BSP.
-There are ongoing efforts to implement BSP in popular build tools like [sbt] (https://github.com/sbt/sbt/issues/3890).
+There are ongoing efforts to implement BSP in popular build tools like [sbt](https://github.com/sbt/sbt/issues/3890).

 The Build Server Protocol has been designed to be language-agnostic.
 We're looking for ways to collaborate with other programming language communities